 At Moon Audio, we love to hear from our customers about how music can be therapy for body, mind, and soul.
-When they find the audio gear that brings out the very best in their music, they discover (or remember) that music can help them bring out the very best in them.
+When our customer find the audio gear that brings out the very best in their music, they discover (or remember) that music can help bring out the very best in them.
 Sounds like therapy to us!

 Music is Therapy: Erika's Story

 Erika became tuned in to the power of music pretty early.

 "I remember being very young ... around 3," she recalled.
 "My mom let me play with her 45s.
 I'd put them on a little portable record player.
 I couldn't read yet, so I learned to recognize the labels on the records to help figure out which ones I liked best.
 I would sit there and listen again and again."

 Music had her attention, and soon it had her heart, too.
 As a teenager, she went through the ubiquitous pop music phase.
 Then, expanding on what had always been an affinity for artists from the UK (an early fondness for The Moody Blues comes to mind), she found herself drawn to the raw, emotional beauty of Gaelic vocals and massed choirs.